-I am a political and cultural geographer, and my interests include global migration, immigration enforcement practices, detention and deportation, homeland security, borders, gender, race, Latin America, and feminist epistemology and methodologies.
+I am a political, cultural, and feminist geographer, and my interests include global migration, immigration enforcement practices, detention and deportation, homeland security, borders, gender, race, Latin America, and feminist epistemology and methodologies.

 My research examines how state policies shape patterns and consequences of human mobility, with a focus on restrictive border and immigration policies.
-One project identifies the embodied consequences of destination countries’ immigration enforcement policies in countries of migrant origin.
+One project identifies the embodied consequences of immigration enforcement policies at political borders and in countries of migrant origin and transit.
 It identifies reverberations of U.S. migrant detention and deportation practices in Ecuador, and critically assesses security and deterrence logics behind punitive policies.
-This research is the subject my 2019 book : Detain and Deport: The Chaotic U.S. Immigration Enforcement Regime (University of Georgia Press) .
+This research is the subject my 2019 book: Detain and Deport: The Chaotic U.S. Immigration Enforcement Regime (University of Georgia Press).
 Other publications developed through this research have been published in Environment and Planning D: Society and Space, Environment and Planning C: Politics and Space, Geopolitics, a co-authored piece in Annals of the Association of American Geographers, and several edited volumes.
 I am also investigating U.S. immigration policing practices south of U.S. territorial borders.

 Another project (with Dr. Deirdre Conlon) investigates the “internal economies” of detention facilities in the greater New York City area, examining the micro-scale economies that develop in and around detention.
 Our research shows that the development of financial dependencies on detention contributes to the continued expansion of detention regimes around the U.S. as well as globally.
-This research has been published in Geographica Helvetica; Territory, Politics, Governance, and as chapters in several edited books, and we are working on a book manuscript.
+This research has been published in Geographica Helvetica; Territory, Politics, Governance, Urban Studies, ACME, and as chapters in several edited books, and we are working on a book manuscript.
 Deirdre Conlon and I also edited a volume with contributions about detention around the world, Intimate Economies of Immigration Detention: Critical Perspectives (Routledge, 2016).